- What Is a Bill of Sale?

 6. Add Signatures

-Both the buyer and seller need to sign the document to make it official.
+Both the buyer and seller need to sign the bill of sale form to make it official.
 If either party omits their signature, the bill of sale won’t be valid, and your transaction could be questioned later.

 Example